droganov/react-omit-own-props/README.md

 # A factory to omit react props by propTypes

-A case is when you don't have destruction in class render method and want to keep in clean and readable.
+A case is when you don't have destruction in class render method and want to keep it clean and readable.

 ```javascript
 import makeOmitter from 'react-omit-own-props';